liamsmith3194/personal-best-pt/README.md

 ### Code

--   Navigation bar links to display futher down the page come from this post on [StackOverflow post](https://stackoverflow.com/questions/17534661/make-anchor-link-go-some-pixels-above-where-its-linked-to)
+-   Navigation bar links to display futher down the page come from this post on [StackOverflow](https://stackoverflow.com/questions/17534661/make-anchor-link-go-some-pixels-above-where-its-linked-to).
+The use of a sticky navigation bar was blocking the subheading for each section when the navigation links were used.

--

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+-   The testimonials page was created using Flexbox from [CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+This was used to enable the tablet screen size (and smaller) to view the testimonials as a list and one column.

 ### Content